-Information about bequests to the ENF and the proper forms may be obtained from the ENF office in Chicago.
+Information about bequests to the ENF and the proper forms may be obtained from the ENF

 ER Robin Woolford, Jr. (center) of Annapolis, MD, Lodge, a victim of an armed robbery nine years ago that left him partially paralyzed, nevertheless participated in the 1984 Olympic Torch Relay through the city of Annapolis.
 Later in the summer, when the Olympic Soccer Games were played at the Navy-Marine Corps Memorial Stadium, 39 lodge members parked cars at the nearby lodge parking lot.
-The net profit from this project of \$11,275 was donated to the Elks National
+The net profit from this project of \$11,275 was donated to the Elks National Foundation

-The following letter was received recently by James Varenhorst, Executive Director of the Elks National Foundation, from Mrs. Barbara C. O'Neil.
+James Varenhorst, Executive Director of the Elks National Foundation, from Mrs. Barbara C. O'Neil.
 Mrs. O'Neil's daughter, Colleen O'Neil, sponsored by Bennington, VT, Lodge, received an ENF "Most Valuable Student" Scholarship for the 1984-85 school year.

-Dear Mr. Varenhorst.
+Dear Mr. Varenhorst,

 My daughter, Colleen O'Neil, was the recipient of an Elks National Foundation Scholarship in June.
-She is comfortably settled in at Middlebury (Vermont) College and is enjoying her freshman subjects, especially Introductory
+She is comfortably settled in at Middlebury (Vermont) College and is enjoying